MoneySavingExpert.com homepage

 Step 3: See if you can get cashback on top of the cheapest quote

-If you use cashback sites, you'll know that if you get your car insurance via them they will get a 'lead fee' for sending you on to the insurer.
-Once it gets paid the fee by the insurer, the cashback will either be paid directly to you, though some are now starting to only pay the cashback to a charity.
+If you get your car insurance via a cashback site, it will get a 'lead fee' for sending you on to the insurer.
+Afterwards, the cashback will usually be paid directly to you, though some are now starting to only pay the cashback to a charity.
+This is likely to be displayed – alongside the insurance company – but do check if you are unsure.

-Yet as we say above, do keep an eye on the quotes you get, as you may not get exactly the same prices as you would from Confused's (or MoneySupermarket's) comparison.
+Yet, as we say above, do keep an eye on the quotes you get, as you may not get exactly the same prices as you would from Confused's (or MoneySupermarket's) comparison.
 The easiest way to do it is to look at the quotes you get, then take off £45 from Quidco's or Topcashback's cheapest, and see which works out cheapest for you.

 • Route 2: Find your cheapest insurer then go via a cashback site.
 Once you know your cheapest insurer, check what cashback you, or the charity, will get going to it direct via Quidco* and Topcashback*